mlflow/mlflow/docs/source/tracking.rst

 MLflow allows you to group runs under experiments, which can be useful for comparing runs intended to tackle a particular task.
 You can create experiments using the :ref:`cli` (``mlflow experiments``) or the :py:func:`mlflow.create_experiment` Python API.
-You can pass the experiment ID for a individual run using the CLI (for example, ``mlflow run ... --experiment-id [ID]``) or the ``MLFLOW_EXPERIMENT_ID`` environment variable.
+You can pass the experiment name for a individual run using the CLI (for example, ``mlflow run ... --experiment-name [name]``) or the ``MLFLOW_EXPERIMENT_NAME`` environment variable.
+Alternatively, you can use the experiment id instead, via ``--experiment-id`` CLI flag or ``MLFLOW_EXPERIMENT_ID`` environment variable.

 .. code-block:: bash

-    # Prints "created an experiment with ID <id>
     mlflow experiments create fraud-detection
-    # Set the ID via environment variables
+    # Set the experiment via environment variables
-    export MLFLOW_EXPERIMENT_ID=<id>
+    export MLFLOW_EXPERIMENT_NAME=fraud-detection

 .. code-block:: py

     # Launch a run.
-The experiment ID is inferred from the MLFLOW_EXPERIMENT_ID environment
+The experiment is inferred from the MLFLOW_EXPERIMENT_NAME environment
-    # variable, or from the --experiment-id parameter passed to the MLflow CLI (the latter
+    # variable, or from the --experiment-name parameter passed to the MLflow CLI (the latter
     # taking precedence)
     with mlflow.start_run():
         mlflow.log_param("a", 1)